ReZorg/Lethe-AI-Sharp/Docs/MEMORY.md

 - **Trigger** - Memory is activated by RAG similarity in user input.
 It stays in the prompt for "Duration" (unless it's a chat session, which is always 1)
 - **Natural** - Automatically inserted when relevant just before the user input message, it behaves like a normal message and scrolls until it gets out of the context window.
 It's converted to Trigger after use.
+- **NaturalForced** - Will be forcefully injected into the prompt (no RAG check) in a timed fashion and behave like **Natural** memory otherwise.
+May lead to jarring disconnect during conversation
+- **UserReturn** - Will be inserted as part of the system message generated when the user comes back after being AFK.
+Memory is set to None after use to avoid  re-insertion on subsequent returns.
+Content will be inserted "as is" with no title, it is recommended to keep it brief.
 - **None** - Disabled memory

+In all cases, the "Added" field is checked, meaning that if the memory's Added field is set in the future, this memory won't surface until the date is correct.
+This allows for features like future planning, and make calendar type applications easier to build.

 ## Chat Session Summaries